创建使用 C 语言互操作与 libcurl 的应用——教程

 编写应用程序代码

-Now you have the library and the corresponding Kotlin stubs and can use them from your application.
+Now that you have the library and the corresponding Kotlin stubs, you can use them from your application.
 For this tutorial, convert the simple.c example to Kotlin.

 In the src/nativeMain/kotlin/ folder, update your Main.kt file with the following code: